iotaledger/ixi/README.md

 To build your `ixi.jar` simply run `gradle ixi` (requires **Gradle**).

-You should now find your finished l need

 ## Run the IXI module with your Ict

 ### Method A: Manual Download